eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 sidenav: conditions-of-employment
 lead: Conditions of employment lists pre-conditions or other requirements that the job seeker must have or agree to, either before or after accepting the job.
 Conditions of employment replaces the former "Key Requirements" section.
 current-fields: ["Bargaining unit position", "Direct deposit", "Driver’s license", "E-verify", "Financial disclosure report", "Financial interest regulation", "Firearm", "Government charge card", "Licensure", "Physical", "PIV process", "Proof of citizenship", "Recruitment incentive"]
-previous-fields: ["Annual leave for non-federal service authorized", "Declaration for federal employment", "Drug test", "Mobility agreement", "Student loan repayment incentive", "Security and background requirements"]
+previous-fields: ["Annual leave for non-federal service authorized", "Declaration for federal employment", "Drug test", "Student loan repayment incentive", "Security and background requirements"]
 ---

 This section will: